Australia (2008 film): Plot

-Lady Sarah, Nullah, and Drover happily live together at Faraway Downs for two years.
-Meanwhile, Fletcher manages to take over Carney's cattle empire after orchestrating Carney's death in an accident and marrying his daughter, Catherine, all between 1940 and 1941.
+Lady Sarah, Nullah, and Drover live together at Faraway Downs for two years.
+Fletcher takes over Carney's cattle empire after orchestrating Carney's death in an accident and marrying his daughter, Catherine, all between 1940 and 1941.
 He returns to Faraway Downs and threatens Nullah's safety unless Lady Sarah sells her cattle station.
-Fletcher intimidates her by revealing that he murdered Lady Sarah's husband (not "King George") and that he is also Nullah's father.

-Nullah intends to go on a walkabout with "King George," much to Lady Sarah's dismay.
+Fletcher intimidates her by revealing that he murdered Lady Sarah's husband and that he is Nullah's father.
+Nullah intends to go on a walkabout with "King George", much to Lady Sarah's dismay.
 She and Drover argue about what is best for Nullah, after which Drover leaves Faraway Downs.
 Nullah is apprehended by the authorities and sent to live on Mission Island.
 Lady Sarah, who has come to regard Nullah as her adopted son, vows to rescue him.
+Following the Japanese attack on Pearl Harbor, Darwin is evacuated.
 As World War II escalates, she goes to work as a radio operator alongside Catherine.
 When the Japanese attack Mission Island and Darwin in 1942, Lady Sarah fears that Nullah has been killed.

 Drover returns to Darwin after hearing about the attack.
 He learns of Nullah's abduction to Mission Island and goes with Magarri, Ivan, and a young Christian brother to rescue him and the other children.
-During the rescue, Magarri sacrifices himself as a diversion so the others can flee.
+Magarri sacrifices himself as a diversion so the others can flee.
 Meanwhile, Lady Sarah and the other townsfolk are being evacuated South by Captain Dutton.
 Drover and the children sail into port at Darwin as Nullah plays "Over the Rainbow" on his harmonica; Lady Sarah hears the music and the three are reunited.
 Fletcher, distraught at his financial ruin and Catherine's death during the Japanese attack, attempts to shoot Nullah with a soldier's rifle.
 As Lady Sarah and Drover rush to save Nullah, "King George" strikes Fletcher with a spear, killing him.

-Lady Sarah, Drover, and Nullah return to the safety of the remote Faraway Downs.
+Lady Sarah, Drover, and Nullah return to Faraway Downs.
 Sometime later, "King George" calls out to Nullah, who returns to the Outback with his grandfather as Lady Sarah and Drover look on.